xdxxxdx/GetStarted_VSDS/README.md

 ```
  2. Under the same path of  [docker-compose.yml](./docker-compose.yml), please run ```docker compose up``` to start the [LDES Server](https://github.com/Informatievlaanderen/VSDS-LDESServer4J) and [MongoDB](https://www.mongodb.com) containers.

- 3. **Now!** LDES Server is running at port 8080 right and ready for making[Pagination fragmentation](https://github.com/Informatievlaanderen/VSDS-LDESServer4J/tree/main/ldes-fragmentisers/ldes-fragmentisers-pagination) for your data.
+ 3. **Now!** LDES Server is running at port 8080 right and ready for making [Pagination fragmentation](https://github.com/Informatievlaanderen/VSDS-LDESServer4J/tree/main/ldes-fragmentisers/ldes-fragmentisers-pagination) for your data.
 Please. use your preferred browser to reach [http://localhost:8080/sample](http://localhost:8080/sample) to have a look.

 *The result should be as follow:*
 ```